 This is a therapeutic management pattern based on regular monitoring of a particular trait or behaviour.
 It also includes the removal (or provision) of concrete, positive rewards when the trait occurs — or does not.

 This is a systematic approach to addiction treatment intervention.
 This approach is specifically designed to create swift, internal changes.
 In most cases, the therapy doesn’t attempt to treat the individual.
 Instead, it mobilizes internal resources for growth and obligation in treatment.

 Generally, the sooner you start your rehab and therapy counselling for marijuana addiction, the better.
 Getting ahead of your addiction can significantly alleviate the overall treatment and counselling required.
 Also, it reduces the likelihood of other substance exposure, drug issues, or risky behaviours.
 This will decrease the adverse effects substance abuse will have on your lifestyle.

 What To Do If You Recognize Marijuana Addiction

 With this guide, you can now identify different indicators of marijuana addiction.
-At Addictions CA, we have experts with years of knowledge and experience understanding marijuana addiction and its behaviours.
+At 1000 Islands Addiction Rehab centre, we have experts with years of knowledge and experience understanding marijuana addiction and its behaviours.
 If you or your close friends or family is battling with addiction, check out our marijuana addiction treatment services in Canada.